Mark-McCracken/Using-Node-for-Cloud-Stuff/General Javascript Concepts/Asynchronous-Javascript.md

   This is pretty neat.
   It will print out to the console `A`, then the relevant error/success message sometime later, then pickup where it left off and log `B`;

+Promises and Generators & Iterators are new to ES6/ES2015.
+Async await is (currently) a stage 4 proposal (Will become a feature of the language).
+We can use it in typescript.